jam-schema/jams/README.md

 ~~~

 More incompatibilities arise when we switch tools.
-For example, Manubot uses yet another structure to represent this information:
+For example, Manubot uses yet another structure to represent this information,

 ~~~yaml
 authors: